davidaq/aq-web-front-node/README.md

 #### lodash, jQuery, and more

+    import $ from 'jQuery';
-    import _ from 'lodash'; // underscore may also be used if prefered import $ from 'jQuery';
+    import _ from 'lodash';
+    import _ from 'underscore';
     import 'chart';
     import Promise from 'bluebird';
-    import 'Kizzy';

 You'll be able to use these popular libraries in your project just by a line of import.
-How these libraries are actually loaded depends on configuration.
+Which and how libraries are loaded depends on configuration.

 #### A fully working example: Grocery list